5 ways to decrease your attrition rate to 1% by re-recruiting your family community

 To make transitioning smoother, have a “level-up” day.
 Assign transitioning students to shadow an older student.
 This will help reduce student anxiety by familiarizing them with their next step.
 Continue to focus on team-building for transitioning classes throughout the school year.
 Make sure students feel like the class is an integrated unit.

 For specific disputes, determine if parent complaints have merit.
 Was the student bullied?
 Is there a discipline issue that needs to be addressed?
 Is the child an exceptional learner?
 Once you have identified the issue, make a plan, and then contact the parents.
 Let them know you have a plan in place to keep this from happening again.
 It may not convince the parent to return, but it will increase the likelihood the parent will have a more positive perception of your school.

-Strengthening the connection between the school and the community
+Strengthen the connection between the school and the community.

 - Allow them to bring a friend for a shadow day.

 - Let them submit photos, or have a ‘selfie’ contest for your social media accounts.

 - These could have a weekly theme, or highlight a specific event.